library-data-platform/ldp/doc/Admin_Guide.md

 7\.
 Data privacy
 ----------------

-LDP attempts to "anonymize" personal data.
+LDP attempts to "anonymize" tables or columns that contain personal data.
 This anonymization feature is enabled unless otherwise configured.
-Some tables may be completely empty when anonymization is enabled.
+Some tables are redacted entirely when anonymization is enabled, including `audit_circulation_logs`, `configuration_entries`, `notes`, and `user_users`.

 Anonymization can be disabled by setting `anonymize` to `false` in `ldpconf.json`.